| ISSN 1392-6144 Animal Husbandry. Scientific Articles, 2005, 46, p. 3-14

 UDK 636.4.084

-EFFECTS OF THE MULTIENZYME COMPOSITION ON THE GROWTH AND NUTRIENT DIGESTIBILITY OF PIGS FED DIETS WITH INCREASED LEVELS OF TRITICALE
+EFFECTS OF THE MULTIENZYME COMPOSITION ON THE GROWTH AND NUTRIENT

 Violeta Juškienė, Jūratė Norvilienė, Raimondas Leikus